python-pillow/Pillow/docs/handbook/tutorial.rst

 :py:mod:`~PIL.ImageEnhance` module.
 Once created from an image, an enhancement object can be used to quickly try out different settings.

-You can adjust contrast, brightness, colour balance and sharpness in this way.
+You can adjust contrast, brightness, color balance and sharpness in this way.

 Enhancing images
 ~~~~~~~~~~~~~~~~